ESSEC Business School

-ESSEC Business School (École supérieure des sciences économiques et commerciales) is a French business school and grande école.
-Its main campus is located in Cergy, with additional campuses in Paris, Rabat, Morocco, and Singapore.
+ESSEC Business School (French: École supérieure des sciences économiques et commerciales.
+English translation: Graduate School of Economic and Commercial Sciences) is a French business school and Grande école.
+Its main campus is located in Cergy, with additional campuses in Paris, Rabat, and Singapore.

-Established by Jesuits in 1907, ESSEC was created as a response to the opening of HEC Paris.
+Founded by Jesuits in 1907, ESSEC was created as a response to the opening of HEC Paris.
 It operated independently until 1981, when it came under the governance of the Versailles Chamber of Commerce, which later became part of the Chamber of Commerce and Industry of Paris Île-de-France in 2013.
 ESSEC is currently a member of the CY Alliance (formerly Université Paris-Seine), a group of academic institutions in the Paris region.

 History

 Foundation (1907–1913)

-ESSEC was founded in 1907 under the Economic Institute by Ferdinand Le Pelletier in Paris.
+ESSEC was established in 1907 under the Economic Institute by Ferdinand Le Pelletier in Paris.
 Its creation followed the movement of other private business schools established under Catholic guardianship in the early 20th century, such as HEC Nord (which later became EDHEC) by the Catholic Institute of Lille, and ESSCA by the Catholic Institute of Angers.

 The establishment of the Falloux Laws in 1854 allowed the development of religious secondary education.
 Following the Dreyfus affair (1895) and the law of separation of church and state (1905), the Church sought to regain influence, in particular by disseminating its moral values in the economic sphere and by educating in the field of business.

-ESSEC became the Catholic Church's response to the creation of HEC, in the context of the struggle of religious congregations, especially between Jesuits and the secular and Republican ideology of the state.
-The stated aim of the new institution was to “train leaders for a commercial and economic career, which requires competent men, imbued with Christian and human values”.
+ESSEC was founded within a broader movement of Catholic higher education institutions established in France in the early 20th century.
+This followed legislative changes affecting religious education, especially between Jesuits and the secular and Republican ideology of the state.
+The stated aim of the new institution was to "train leaders for a commercial and economic career, which requires competent men, imbued with Christian and human values".
 The school was located at the École Sainte Geneviève (created by Jesuits in 1854) in the Latin Quarter.
 The first class had seven students, and studies lasted two years; in 1909, an optional third year was introduced.

-The original course was structured around general subjects including law, accounting, languages, and techniques.
+The original course was structured around general subjects, including law, accounting, languages, and techniques.
 With the introduction of Christian moral values, students attended a weekly apologetics conference in the chapel of the École Sainte Geneviève.
 Scientific education (physics, chemistry, and factory visits) complemented technical education (calligraphy, shorthand, and drafting of commercial documents).